BenMinch/BEREN/README.md

 # BEREN
-A comprehensive bioinformatic workflow for giant virus and Preplasmiviricota retrieval from metagenomes
+A comprehensive bioinformatic workflow for giant virus and Preplasmiviricota retrieval from metagenomes.
 <img src="https://github.com/BenMinch/BEREN/blob/main/Beren_logo.png" width=70% height=70%>
 ## What BEREN does
 BEREN is a comprehensive pipeline for accessing the diversity and functional potential of giant viruses (NCLDV) and Preplasmiviricota viruses (Polinton-like viruses, Virophages, Polintons) in metagenomes.
 It can be used to get overall diversity (marker genes), longer contigs, and genomes of these eukaryotic viruses and predict their functional potential and taxonomy.
 BEREN is modular so you can choose which modules to run on a given sample.
 <img src="https://github.com/BenMinch/BEREN/blob/main/BEREN_pipeline.png" width=100% height=100%>
+# Citation
+Coming soon.
 # Installation
 ### 1. Cloning this repository
 This repository has almost everything you need to get started, including all the scripts and resources BEREN uses.
 Simply run `git clone https://github.com/BenMinch/BEREN` to clone the repository into your current folder.